- Cycling between 3 of the most magnificent cities in Andalucia

 - Celebrating your trip in the capital of the south, Seville

-Following your transfer from Granada airport (approx. 30 minutes), we ask that you make your way to a local bike shop in Granada (approx. 10 mins walk from your hotel), where you’ll receive your hire bikes (if hiring) and have your welcome meeting.
+Following your transfer from Malaga airport (approx. 1.5 hours), we ask that you make your way to a local bike shop in Granada (approx. 10 mins walk from your hotel), where you’ll receive your rental bikes (if renting) and have your welcome meeting.
 This is the perfect time to ask any questions you may have about the week ahead.

 Granada is almost unrivalled for its beauty, architecture and the setting isn’t bad either!
 Set at the foot of the imposing Sierra Nevada, with the Alhambra towering above it, it is a truly unforgettable city.
 In this legendary city, renowned for its amazing Moorish architecture, you can take a tour of the World Heritage-listed Alhambra and Generalife Gardens, one of Andalucia’s special highlights.
 In the mosaic-tiled and landscaped gardens of the Alhambra, discover the culture and history of Spain’s Moorish rulers and admire their exotic architectural legacy.

-As evening arrives you could watch a Gypsy Zambra flamenco show in Granada’s Gypsy quarter, Sacramonte.
+As evening arrives you could watch a Zambra flamenco show in Granada’s Roma quarter, Sacramonte.
 We’d also recommend a traditional, evening tapas tour of Granada, probably one of the best ways to see the city and the people who live there.

 A visit to the Alhambra is not included in the trip and to fully appreciate this magnificent building and the city we recommend that you arrive into Granada a day or two early.